Scoring

 - Other settings, rescaling factors or custom material definitions

-In the section below we will add couple of items to demontrate the scoring capabilities of Yaptide.
+In the section below we will add a couple of items to demonstrate the scoring capabilities of YAPTIDE.

 Detectors